 We require a $55 non-refundable application fee when you decide to apply for membership.
 Upon acceptance onto the team as a Trainee member, this fee covers your first uniform shirt.

 We each pay $35 in annual membership dues.

 You are responsible for providing your own equipment, fuel, and food on search missions.
 Check out our Join Us page for our required personal equipment list.
-Some team equipment such as radios, GPS units, avalanche tranceivers, snow shoes, and personal floatation devices are available during searches or training exercises for those that do not have their own.
+Some team equipment such as radios, GPS units, avalanche transceivers, snowshoes, and personal floatation devices are available during searches or training exercises for those that do not have their own.